 Today, we present a compilation of the most exceptional soccer academies—seventeen football youth development clubs that consistently generate new talent for the beautiful game.

-1. Ajax football academy
+2. Ajax football academy

 Image credits: Instagram/ajaxyouthacademy

-Although Ajax is no longer among the top 10 clubs in the world, its academy is without a doubt the best and most successful in history.
+Although Ajax is no longer among the top 10 clubs in the world, its academy is without a doubt one of the best and most successful in history.
 It is hard to overstate the significance of this institution to international football.

 During the storied decline in the quality of La Masia players in the late 2010s, the Ajax complex located in Amsterdam, Netherlands, which accommodates 13 youth teams, became the best youth football development club.